spinnaker-hackathon/gardening/project-ideas.md

 - Add ingress URLs to the Infrastructure tab
   - Service URLs are shown in the load balancers area, but not ingress URLs.
 It would be really useful for end users to have the ingress right there to access the deployed app if needed, since many web apps don't use the load balancer URL, but the ingress instead.
   - Ping @AbdulBasit in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) for context

+## Frontend UI/UX
+Visit [#sig-ui](https://spinnakerteam.slack.com/archives/CH3FMKA3U) to seek collaborators and discuss ongoing UI/UX projects

+- Many buttons need tool tips, especially when the window is so narrow that buttons are shrunk to just icons with no visible label
+- Make the pipeline frame responsive to window width so that users can see more than 9 stages
+- Investigate why the Create button is grayed out in the new application form.
+- Darken the add stage button color, so it looks less gray, (may be in a style guide, or use CSS)